Machine Learning based Efficient QT-MTT Partitioning Scheme for VVC Intra Encoders: Experimental results

-\Table{\ref{tab:ml_res}} presents the accuracy of the \gls{dt} \gls{lgbm} models on \gls{ctc} test set.
-Three values are reported to analyze the \gls{dt} \gls{lgbm} results based on the top-N accuracy with $N \in \{1, \, 2, \,3 \}$. top-N accuracy is a metric that measures how often the correct class falls in the top-N highest predicted probabilities. top-1 accuracy reaches in average 67.24\% of correct prediction.
-Based on the number of the output classes the prediction is different.
-It decreases in average from 86.7\% to 55.45\% for 2 classes and 6 classes, respectively.
-The highest top-1 accuracy is achieved with the $64\times64$ \gls{cu} binary classification between \gls{qt} and no split with 91.69\%.
-All \gls{dt} \gls{lgbm} models have more than 50\% top-1 accuracy even with multi classification.
-The top-2 accuracy is presented for models with at least three classes, which reach in average 82.97\%.
-The lowest accuracy is 71.27\% obtained with the lowest \gls{cu} size available for six classes decision, i.e. $16\times16$.
-Finally, top-3 accuracy achieves 91.19\% accuracy in average over the model with at least four classes.
-By skipping half of the available splits, the top-3 configuration achieves 86.74\% accuracy for 6 classes.
-This enables to reduce the complexity by a factor of two with a high confidence on the prediction.
-Theses results exhibit that the accuracy of \gls{dt} models with 3 classes depends on the available split.
-In fact, higher accuracy is reached for the $8\times8$ \gls{cu} size model in top-1 and top-2 by at least +12\% and +3\% respectively compared to other models with 3 classes.
+\Table{\ref{tab:ml_res}} presents the accuracy of the \gls{dt} \gls{lgbm} models on the \gls{ctc} dataset.
+Three values are reported to analyse the \gls{dt} \gls{lgbm} results based on the top-N accuracy with $N \in \{1, \, 2, \,3 \}$.
+Top-N accuracy is a metric that measures how often the correct class falls in the top-N highest predicted probabilities.
+Top-1 accuracy reaches, on average, 67.24\% of correct predictions.
+Based on the number of available splits, the prediction accuracy is different, decreasing from 86.7\% to 55.45\% for 2 and 6 classes, respectively.
+The highest top-1 accuracy is achieved with the $64\times64$ block size binary classification between \gls{qt} and no split with 91.69\%.
+All \gls{dt} \gls{lgbm} models have more than 50\% top-1 accuracy even with multi-class classification.
+The top-2 accuracy is given for models with at least three classes, which reaches, on average, 82.97\%.
+The lowest accuracy is 71.27\% obtained with the smallest block size available for six classes decision, i.e., $16\times16$.
+Finally, top-3 accuracy achieves 91.19\% accuracy on average over the model with at least four classes.
+By skipping half of the available splits, the top-3 configuration achieves 86.74\% accuracy for six classes.
+This accuracy performance reduces the complexity by a factor of two, with high confidence in predicting the right split.
+These results exhibit that the accuracy of \gls{dt} models with three classes depends on the available splits.
+Higher accuracies are reached for the $8\times8$ block size model in top-1 and top-2 by at least +12\% and +3\%, respectively, compared with other models with three classes.
 In addition to the no split mode, two splits are in competition: either \gls{bt} and \gls{tt} in the same direction or \gls{bt} horizontal and vertical.
 As shown by the results, the direction of a split is easier to predict than the difference between \gls{bt} and \gls{tt} in the same direction.